leocruzms/AKS-CTFd/README.md

 This project sets up a self-hosted, secured [CTFd][ctfd] environment, using Azure PaaS.
 It is meant to be used at a CTF event using AKS Capture the Flag challenges:https://github.com/lastcoolnameleft/aks-ctf.

-The repo is based on the CTFd on Azure PaaS project. https://github.com/Azure-Samples/ctfd-azure-paas with the CTFd version 3.7.3
+The repo is based on the CTFd on Azure PaaS project: https://github.com/Azure-Samples/ctfd-azure-paas with the CTFd version 3.7.3

 ## Features